carterrxavier/crash_data_pipeline/readme.md

 > python aquire.py
 ```

-To manually run the pythin script to push data into Bigquery, make sure that the virtual environment is activated.
+To manually run the python script to add any new data to Bigquery, make sure that the virtual environment is activated.
 Execute the following:

 ```bash
 > python run main.py